-Used wisely, cat treats offer a number of benefits – a happier, better behaved pet, and a stronger bond between feline and owner.
+Used wisely, cat treats offer a number of benefits – a happier, better behaved pet, and a stronger relationship between feline and owner.

 Treats aren’t just for pets of the canine variety – cats love them too!
 If used correctly, they can be a great way to reward your feline, show love and encourage good behaviour.
 The realm of cat treats can be a bit of a mystery to some, so for the sake of good kitty adoration, we bring you a few simple tips.